lrademacher/PDFTag/README.md

 PDF tag (keyword) management desktop application

 # Dependencies
-libimage-exiftool-perl for PDF metadata modification This software uses std::filesystem, so a gcc with C++17 support shall be used.
+* libimage-exiftool-perl for PDF metadata modification
+* This software uses std::filesystem, so a gcc with C++17 support shall be used.
+* find
+* wc
+* cp

 # TODO
 ## Table handling
+* Open file with double-click
 * Don't lose selection on filter change as long as the selected item is available in the current filter
 * Support multi-select: gtk_tree_selection_get_selected_rows